natbibi/popcorn/README.md

 2. Set up server, database, and install necessary dependencies
 3. Create react front-end using `create-react-app`
 4. Create models for Posts and Users and resolvers for graphQL
+5. Deploy frontend on to Netlify!
-5. Connect front end to back end and connect mongoDB database to AuthO
+6. Connect front end to back end and connect mongoDB database to AuthO
-6. Set up layout and add CRUD functionality
+7. Set up layout and add CRUD functionality
+8. Deploy backend on to Heroku!

 ## Changelog